dfinity/response-verification/packages/ic-asset-certification/README.md

 ### Deleting assets by configuration

-Deleting assets by configuration is similar to (certifying them)[#inserting-assets-into-the-asset-router].
+Deleting assets by configuration is similar to [certifying them](#inserting-assets-into-the-asset-router).

 Depending on the configuration provided to the `certify_assets` function, multiple responses may be generated for the same asset.
 To ensure that all generated responses are deleted, the `delete_assets` function accepts the same configuration.

-If a configuration different to the one used to certify assets in the first place is provided, one of two things can happen.
+If a configuration different to the one used to certify assets in the first place is provided, one of two things can happen:

-If the configuration inclues a file that was not certified in the first place, it will be silently ignored.
+1. If the configuration inclues a file that was not certified in the first place, it will be silently ignored.
 For example, if the configuration provided to `certify_assets` includes the Brotli and Gzip encodings, but the configuration provided to `delete_assets` includes Brotli, Gzip and Deflate, the Brotli and Gzip encoded files will be deleted, while the Deflate file is ignored, since it doesn't exist.

-If the configuration excludes a file that was certified, it will not be deleted.
+2. If the configuration excludes a file that was certified, it will not be deleted.
 For example, if the configuration, provided to `certify_assets` includes the Brotli and Gzip encodings, but the configuration provided to `delete_assets` only includes Brotli, then the Gzip file will not be deleted.